 - Keep the Passover on the 14th Day of the first Biblical Month of Aviv or Abib (the evening of the 14th day going into the 15th day which is the first day of the Feast of Unleavened Bread.)

 - Evening Meal: Lamb or Goat, Unleavened bread, Bitter herbs (Examples: Parsley, Horseradish, etc.)

 - Do not sacrifice within your gates.
 Only the Priests were to perform the sacrifices.

 - Not required to assemble.
-However, we assemble for the meal with our Online Community.
+However, we assemble for the meal with our In House and Online Communities.

 How do I prepare my heart for Passover?

 - You will determine in your heart that you are going to celebrate the Passover.

 - You will look forward to the coming of Passover by looking for news about the sighting of the New Moon and the Aviv Barley in Israel.